-This course introduces students to the opportunities and benefits of a post-secondary education and the importance of developing cognitive and learning strategies, content knowledge, and self-management skills to successfully achieve their academic and career goals.
+Course introduces students to the opportunities and benefits of a post-secondary education and the importance of developing cognitive and learning strategies, content knowledge, and self-management skills to successfully achieve their academic and career goals.
 Students also focus on evaluating college and career options, financial aid options, and the basic steps to enrolling in community college.
+This course may be scheduled at times to be arranged (TBA) for a minimum of 9 hours.